garrandall/popular-music-data/tracks/you-always-hurt-me-the-impressions.md

 You always hurt me

 Can't you see my love, oh darling
-Why wont you love me as I love you
+Why won't you love me as I love you
 Why won't you mend this heart, this broken heart
 Don't hurt me
 You always hurt me